dnalm/socket-transfer-file-and-message/README.md

 You could use a sample cli tool on it, could also invoke the methods in your project.

 Could you please click :star: if my code help you?
+Thank you.

 ## Usage: